MatthewLeoLaporte/RNNs-learn-robust-policies/results-2.md

 ## Feedback perturbations

-Likewise, show that changing the context input appears to change the gains.
+Likewise, show that changing the context input appears to change the feedback gains.

 ### Aligned trajectories

 ### Distributions of performance measures

+## Dynamical structure

+- [ ] **Goal steady-state fixed points**: do they systematically change?
+- [ ] **Eigendecomposition of steady-state Jacobians**: do the negative real parts become more negative, as the context input increases?

-## Network analyses
+##